modelab/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 design iterations using a rich graphic interface.
 However, because the Grasshopper editor occupies a considerable portion of the screen, especially in single-screen environments, trying to manipulate Grasshopper user elements and the Rhino viewport can get tricky.
-Fortunately an elegant solution that minimizes the need for window switching and re-sizing exists.
+Fortunately an elegant solution avoids requiring the two interfaces to share the screen.

 The Remote Control Panel (RCP) provides a more visually compact way to control your Grasshopper definition.
 The RCP can be instantiated by clicking on the toggle